-Precipitation shall be reported from a rain gauge representative of the area.
-Solids/Floatables shall be reported when the solid waste is measured for disposal.
-Duration of Discharge shall be reported as a whole day for any day when a discharge occurs.
+For this outfall, Precipatation may be reported from a rain gauge representative of the area, and Duration of Discharge shall be reported as a whole day for any day when a discharge occurs.
+The total quantity of Solids/Floatables removed from all outfalls shall be reported here when the solid waste is measured for disposal.